Father Eugene O’Sullivan

 Summary of Abuse Allegations against Father Eugene O’Sullivan:

-According to media reports, Father Eugene O’Sullivan pleaded guilty in 1984 to raping a 13-year-old altar boy for two years at St. Agnes in Arlington.
+Father Eugene O’Sullivan was ordained a priest in 1960 and served in the Diocese of Metuchen.
+He served in multiple parishes throughout his career.
+According to media reports, in 1984, he pleaded guilty to raping a 13-year-old altar boy for two years at St. Agnes in Arlington.
 He was convicted and sentenced to five years probation on the condition that he have no contact with young people.
 Less than a year later, Cardinal Law sent him to the Diocese of Metuchen in New Jersey instead, where he worked in four more parishes over the next seven years.
 He was involved in parish religious education and a youth group.
 Pastors of three of the four parishes, who were directly responsible for his supervision, said that they were never told Father O’Sullivan had a history of sexual abuse or that he was on probation.

 In July 1992, he was recalled to Boston during a review by the Archdiocese of Boston of past sexual abuse cases.
 He was banned from all priestly activities.
 In 1993, Father O’Sullivan’s nephew revealed that he sexually abused him for nine years, when he was nine years old, in approximately 1971.
 He also abused his brother for years before that, when the boy was six years old.